dmkael/python-project-49/README.md

 <details>
   <summary>Start games</summary>

 run the command ```brain-start``` to execute the main app with 5 mini-games.
 You will be prompted to select the game.
 Enter the number of game which you want and game will start.
+Answer 3 times correctly to win!
+You can restart at the end.

 [![asciicast](https://asciinema.org/a/9MV6QUu0rYwXirH5Mpngtu5i8.svg)](https://asciinema.org/a/9MV6QUu0rYwXirH5Mpngtu5i8)